 Xero - Reverse Charge Expenses (20%) QuickBooks - 20.0% RC SG (Reverse Charge Services 20%)

-Inside your Shopify Admin you can check if you have previously entered your VAT number and if Shopify has verified it using the below steps:
+Inside your Shopify Admin, you can check if you have previously entered your VAT number and if Shopify has verified it by following the below steps:

 Shopify verifies your VAT number through the VAT Information Exchange System (VIES) and changes its status from pending to verified once the verification is complete.

-You could also download one of your monthly bills which would show clearly if any VAT has been charged.
+You could also download one of your monthly Shopify bills, which would show clearly if any VAT has been charged.

-If you’re using Link My Books to automate your Shopify bookkeeping then you will be prompted during your initial setup to enter a tax rate for your Shopify fees:
+Link My Books allows Shopify sellers to automate their Shopify bookkeeping, and it will prompt them during the initial setup to enter a tax rate for their Shopify fees:

-In Link My Books our default tax rate for Shopify Fees is Reverse Charged Expenses as most sellers who are VAT registered have entered their VAT number on Shopify but it is always wise to check as if you are paying VAT on your Shopify fees then you should change this tax rate in Link My Books accordingly ensure that you are reclaiming all the VAT you are entitled to.
+In Link My Books, our default tax rate for Shopify Fees is Reverse Charged Expenses as most sellers who are VAT registered have entered their VAT number on Shopify.
+Still, it is always wise to check, as if you are paying VAT on your Shopify fees, then you should change this tax rate in Link My Books accordingly to ensure that you are reclaiming all the VAT you are entitled to.

-If you have any questions about this then please feel free to reach out to the Link My Books support team (firstname.lastname@example.org) who would be happy to help ensure you set the correct tax rate.
+If you have any questions about how to set the correct tax rate in Link My Books, then please feel free to reach out to our support team (email@example.com), who would be happy to help you.